cloudfoundry-attic/stac2/README.md

     # writing some more code...
     #
     # When used in synchronous mode, a single request is made directly from the nabv component, the worker
-    # executing the request stalls until it recieves a response.
+    # executing the request stalls until it receives a response.
 On response status >= 400, it will retry
     # the http_operation up to four times with a sleep of 1s between each operation.
 This mode is mainly
     # used by stac to launch an application and then do something like initialize a database.
 The db_rails
     # scenario is an example of this usage.
-Note that synchronous mode is requested by suppliying the synchronous
+Note that synchronous mode is requested by supplying the synchronous
     # key.
-In addition that path is supplied, and the appname is used to determing the route to the app, with
+In addition that path is supplied, and the appname is used to determine the route to the app, with
     # the specific path appended.
     - action: http_operation
       appname: 0